-If the good or service that gives rise to the taxable benefit is subject to GST/HST, we consider you to have collected GST/HST on that benefit.
-However, there are situations where you will not be considered to have collected GST/HST on taxable benefits given to employees.
+If the good or service that gives rise to the taxable benefit is subject to the GST/HST, we consider you to have collected the GST/HST on that benefit.
+However, there are situations where you will not be considered to have collected the GST/HST on taxable benefits given to employees.
 We explain these situations below.

-Situations where we do not consider you to have collected GST/HST
+Situations where we do not consider you to have collected the GST/HST

-We do not consider you to have collected GST/HST on taxable benefits provided to employees in the following situations:
+We do not consider you to have collected the GST/HST on taxable benefits provided to employees in any of the following situations:

-- when the goods or services that give rise to a taxable benefit are GST/HST exempt or zero-rated; - when a taxable benefit results from an allowance included in the income of the employee under paragraph 6(1)(b) of the Income Tax Act; - when you are restricted from claiming an input tax credit (ITC) for GST/HST you paid or owe on the goods and services which give rise to the taxable benefit (see "ITC restrictions" on page 32); and - when the goods or services that give rise to a taxable benefit are supplied outside Canada.
+- The goods or services that give rise to a taxable benefit are GST/HST-exempt or zero-rated. - A taxable benefit results from an allowance included in the income of the employee under paragraph 6(1)(b) of the Income Tax Act. - You are restricted from claiming an input tax credit (ITC) for the GST/HST paid or payable on the goods and services that give rise to the taxable benefit (see "ITC restrictions," on page 36). - The goods or services that give rise to a taxable benefit are supplied outside Canada.

-You, as a registrant employer, would like to reward an employee for outstanding performance, and you have agreed to pay for the hotel accommodation and three meals a day, for one week, in London, England.
+You, as a registrant employer, would like to reward an employee for outstanding performance, and you have agreed to pay for hotel accommodation and three meals a day, for one week, in London, England.
 An amount will be included in the income of the employee as a taxable benefit.

-However, you will not be considered to have collected tax with respect to the "benefit" provided to the employee since the supplies were made outside of Canada.
+However, you will not be considered to have collected tax in respect of the benefit provided to the employee, since the supplies were made outside of Canada.

-In addition, if the taxable benefit is for the standby charge or operating expense benefit of an automobile or aircraft, you do not have to collect GST/HST on this benefit in the following situations:
+In addition, if the taxable benefit is for the standby charge or operating expense benefit of an automobile or aircraft, you do not have to collect the GST/HST on this benefit in the following situations:

-- you are an individual or partnership and the passenger vehicle or the aircraft that you have bought is used less than 90% in the commercial activities of the business: - you are not an individual, a partnership, or a financial institution and the passenger vehicle or aircraft that you bought is used 50% or less in the commercial activities of the business; - you are a financial institution and elect to treat the passenger vehicle or aircraft you lease or have bought as being used exclusively in non-commercial activities of the business (see Note below); or - you are not a financial institution and you lease the passenger vehicle or aircraft which you use 50% or more in non-commercial activities of the business, and you elect to treat it as being used 90% or more in such non-commercial activities.
+- You are an individual or partnership and the passenger vehicle or the aircraft that you have bought is used less than 90% in the commercial activities of the business. - You are not an individual, a partnership, or a financial institution, and the passenger vehicle or aircraft that you bought is used 50% or less in the commercial activities of the business. - You are a financial institution and elect to treat the passenger vehicle or aircraft you lease or have bought as being used only in non-commercial activities of the business (see Note below). - You are not a financial institution and you lease the passenger vehicle or aircraft which you use 50% or more in non-commercial activities of the business, and you elect to treat it as being used 90% or more in such non-commercial activities.